Peter Struck (classicist)

-Peter T. Struck is professor of classical studies at the University of Pennsylvania.
+Peter T. Struck is Vartan Gregorian Professor of the Humanities and Professor of Classical Studies at the University of Pennsylvania as well as the Stephen A. Levin Family Dean of College of Arts & Sciences dean of the College of Arts & Sciences.
 He is the co-founder with Sarah Igo of the National Forum on the Future of Liberal Education.
 He sits on the editorial board of the Journal of the History of Ideas.